Small batches

 These items rotate with the calendar.
 When they're gone, they're gone until next time.

-Suncoast Kitchen was built across three very different kitchens — the Philippines, France, and Vancouver — each one leaving something behind.
-An understanding of food as something communal and rooted in memory.
-A deep respect for technique and the discipline that comes from French training, where process isn't a constraint but the very thing that sets you free.
+Suncoast Kitchen was built across three very different kitchens — the Philippines, France, and Langley — each one leaving something behind.
+A deep respect for technique, an understanding of food as something communal, and the discipline that comes from French training.